A Georgia Personal Injury Attorney Can Help You Collect for Your Accident or Injury

 - Time: Settlements will generally process much faster than court action, as court schedules are often very backed up, and motions on behalf of the defense can delay a trial for quite a bit of time

-- Court Position: Working with a local Georgia personal injury lawyer who is familiar with the courts, judges, and common behavior of juries in your area is essential as some cases are better argued through settlement negotiations while others are better determined in court
+- Court Position: Working with a local Decatur personal injury attorney who is familiar with the courts, judges, and common behavior of juries in your area is essential as some cases are better argued through settlement negotiations while others are better determined in court

 - Stress and Uncertainty: A trial can put you through a considerable amount of stress for an uncertain outcome